SpaceXpanse/SpeXID/doc/auth.md

 The placeholders have the following meaning:

-- **`NAME`** is the XAYA name (encoded as UTF-8) for which authentication is performed.
+- **`NAME`** is the SpaceXpanse name (encoded as UTF-8) for which authentication is performed.
 This matches the username of the authentication credentials.
-  Note that XAYA names are not allowed to contain new-line characters.
+  Note that SpaceXpanse names are not allowed to contain new-line characters.
 - **`APPLICATION`** is the name of the application for which the credentials are constructed.
 It correponds to the string for which application-specific signer keys are assigned.
 To be valid, the application name must only